 Continuing the Parenting Wins Conversation

 Knowing what we should do is never enough.
 Each of these three positive parenting wins takes less than a minute.
-So the excuse “Jed, this sounds great, but I don’t have the time,” simply isn’t true.
+So the excuse “Jed, this sounds great, but I don’t have the time” simply isn’t true.

 Have you tried any of these parenting wins in the past?
 Are you willing to dive into them now?
 If so, I’d love to hear more.
 What do your three positive parenting wins look like?
-How are you creating a win for you, a win for your marriage, and a win for your child at the start of each day?
+How are you creating a win for yourself, a win for your marriage, and a win for your child at the start of each day?
 Please be as specific as possible.
 Jenny and I love picking up new ideas from others!
 Continuing the parenting wins conversation is as easy as leaving your thoughts in the comments below.